feargalr/Daedalus/README.md

 conda env create -f daedalus_env.yml conda activate daedalus

+# After activating the conda environment, install the `daedalus` executable into the environment:

+cp daedalus "$CONDA_PREFIX/bin/daedalus"

 #For multi-threaded gene prediction use the parallel-prodigal-gv.py script available here
 git clone https://github.com/apcamargo/prodigal-gv
 #Then copy or symlink `parallel-prodigal-gv.py` to your `$PATH`, or edit the path in `daedalus.sh` to match your setup.

+#Ensure the nohuman db location is either specified with the flag or set at the $NOHUMAN_DB variable.

 ```

 ## **Usage**